fanghenshaometeor/ood-mode-ensemble/README.md

 <a href="pics/mode-loss-landscape-ood.png"><div align="center"><img src="pics/mode-loss-landscape-ood.png"></div></a>

-An example on the [RankFeat](https://proceedings.neurips.cc/paper_files/paper/2022/file/71c9eb0913e6c7fda3afd69c914b1a0c-Paper-Conference.pdf) detector on 5 independent modes (DN121-ImageNet), to show the high FPR variances across modes and the improved performance of mode ensemble:
+The following table appears as an example to show the high FPR variances across modes and the improved performance of mode ensemble, where the [RankFeat](https://proceedings.neurips.cc/paper_files/paper/2022/file/71c9eb0913e6c7fda3afd69c914b1a0c-Paper-Conference.pdf) detector is executed on 5 independent modes (DN121-ImageNet).

 modes    | iNaturalist | SUN     | Places  | Texture
 :-:      | :-:         | :-:     | :-:     | :-: